SmartBuildings thermostat name vs physical device name

 When a user changes the name of the thermostat in one of the SmartBuildings applications, one of two outcomes will happen:

-1. If the thermostat is currently in tenant mode, i.e., isTenantMode is true, then the name will only be set for the SmartBuildings applications.
+1. If the thermostat is currently in resident mode, i.e., isResidentMode is true, then the name will only be set for the SmartBuildings applications.
 Only the name field in the API will be updated.

-2. If the thermostat is not in tenant mode, then the name will be set both for SmartBuildings and on the physical device.
+2. If the thermostat is not in resident mode, then the name will be set both for SmartBuildings and on the physical device.
 Both the name and the thermostatName fields in the API will be updated.

 This behavior is different from the behavior when setting the name through the API, as the API user has full control of both the name and thermostatName fields and can set them independently.